tsdat/pipeline-template/README.md

 1. Ensure your development environment is set up according to the instructions above

 2. Use a cookiecutter template to generate a new pipeline folder.
-From your top level repository folder, run:
+From your top level repository folder run:

     ```bash
     make cookies
     ```

-    The `make cookies` command is a memorable shortcut for `cookiecutter templates/ingest -o pipelines`
+    The `make cookies` command is a memorable shortcut for `python templates/bake.py ingest`, which itself is a wrapper around `cookiecutter templates/ingest -o pipelines`.

     > Cookiecutter will show some text in the prompts, but more information on these prompts can be found in the [template README.md](templates/ingest/README.md)